The start of the Iraq War 20 years later in photos

 Getty Images

 Jan.
-28, 2004: A boy stands at the scene of a car bombing in front of a hotel, that killed at least three people in Baghdad.
-A suicide bomber blew up the explosive packed car in front of the Shaheen hotel that is frequented by many westerners and where Iraq's labor minister lived.
+28, 2004: A boy stands at the scene of a car bombing that killed at least three people in Baghdad.
+A suicide bomber blew up the explosive-packed car in front of the Shaheen Hotel, which was frequented by many westerners and where Iraq's labor minister lived.

 Spencer Platt / Getty Images